 Other causes for TMJ disorder can be arthritis, injured jaw or misaligned bite.
 TMJ is pretty common among Americans but the amount of pain varies.
 If you suspect you may have it, I’d suggest seeing a dentist.

 How I deal with TMJ

 You can say I’ve tried EVERYTHING to help ease my aches and pains.
 I have a custom mouthguard that I wear throughout the day sometimes and at night.
 The nighttime is more challenging still, but I try.
 I also use a jade facial roller every morning to massage my face.
 I find that it helps somewhat.
 I do facial exercises to avoid more pain.
 I practice breathing and use essential oils for aromatherapy.
 I try to book vacations or schedule activities that I enjoy.
 Not having stress is what helps most but as someone who is self-employed, that is nearly impossible.
-There are times where my stress is so bad, I get an eye twitch and stiff neck.
+There are times where my stress is so bad, I get an eye twitch and a stiff neck.
 When that happens, I stop everything.
-I breathe, meditate and relax for a day or two.
+I breathe, meditate, and relax for a day or two.
 Nothing can be worth making your body sick over.

 I recently began using clear aligners to correct my smile.
 They are great for people with TMJ.
 They help with the teeth grinding-sort of like a lighter mouthguard.
-I did have to pause my treatment to wear the heavy duty mouthguard but I have started up again.
+I did have to pause my treatment to wear the heavy-duty mouthguard but I have started up again.
 Read about that here.

-Well friends, that’s my TMJ story.
+Well, friends, that’s my TMJ story.
 It’s been a painful process but there is nothing one cannot overcome without faith and determination.
 If you have your own story or advice, I’d love to hear it.
 Or if you have questions, feel free to reach out!